Messaging MCP Servers: Overview, Real-Time Use Cases, and Agent Execution

 This post explains:

-- What a Messaging MCP server is
+- What Messaging MCP is

 - What tools are available

-What Is a Messaging MCP Server?
+What Messaging MCP Is

-In Unified's architecture:
+In our architecture:

 - Message